abbeta/vmess-proxy-action/README.md

-# Setup VMess Proxy GitHub Action
+# VMess Proxy for Action

 This action launches a v2ray VMess proxy using a given config file in your workflow, and (optionally) tests outbound IP and latency via the proxy.